brianhill/transient-astronomy/equipment/setup_and_teardwon_procedure.md

 ### Before Going Up

-* Assemble keys, headlamps, and the laptop that will control the equipment
+* Assemble keys and the laptop that will control the equipment, including its power adaptor

-### Setup
+### Setting Up

 #### After Arrival